yasufum/spp-tmp/docs/guides/setup/howto_use.rst

         -n 10 \
         -s 192.168.1.100:5555

-SPP primary takes EAL options before other application specific options.
+SPP primary takes EAL options and application specific options.

 Core list option ``-l`` is for assigining cores and SPP primary requires just one core.
 You can use core mask option ``-c`` instead of ``-l``.